Gadgets

 1. IS IT LEGAL?

-Are you willing to run the risk of being arrested and criminally charged for being in possession of an illegal weapon on the off chance that someday you may need it to protect yourself?
-Before investing in a PSD, find out if it’s legal to possess and carry where you live.
+Are you willing to run the risk of being arrested and criminally charged for bhavingan an illegal weapon on the off chance that someday you may need it to protect yourself?
+Before investing in a PSD, determine if it’s legal to possess and carry where you live.
 A phone call to the community services branch of your local police department should be able to provide you with this information.

 2. WILL I CARRY IT ALL THE TIME?

-My guess is that people seldom leave their homes thinking, “Gee, I think I’ll go out and fend off a robber, rapist or mugger today!”
-What happens to most PSD’s is that they are quickly forgotten about and find their way to the bottom of a purse, the glove box of your car, or the back of a kitchen drawer.
+People seldom leave their homes thinking, “Gee, I think I’ll go out and fend off a robber, rapist, or mugger today!”
+What happens to most PPSDsis that they are quickly forgotten about and find their way to the bottom of a purse, the glove box of your car, or the back of a kitchen drawer.
 They won’t do you much good there!
-Is the device you are considering something practical enough to carry with you all of the time, discretely, without looking or feeling paranoid?
+Is the device you are considering something practical enough to carry with you all the time, discretely, without looking or feeling paranoid?
 If not, don’t waste your money.

 3. WILL IT BE IMMEDIATELY AVAILABLE WHEN I NEED IT?

-Even if you do carry it all of the time, will you be able to draw and ready it in time to use in the event of a sudden attack?
-Again, if it’s in your pocket or purse when you need it, it won’t do you much good.
-Is the PSD something that you will have ready, preferably in hand, if and when you need it?
+Even if you carry it all the time, will you be able to draw and ready it in time to use in the event of a sudden attack?
+Again, if it’s in your pocket or purse when needed, it won’t do you much good.
+Is the PSD something you will have ready, preferably in hand, if and when you need it?

 4. DO I HAVE LEGITIMATE CONFIDENCE IN MY ABILITY TO USE IT?

 Military and law enforcement research confirms that people who lack confidence in a technique or device will not resort to it in a stressful situation.
-Many people have been seriously hurt in violent encounters with a potential PSD in their hand.
-In the stress of the moment, they didn’t think to use it or doubted its’ ability to impact the situation.
+Many people have been seriously hurt in violent encounters with a potential PSD in their hands.
+In the moment’s stress, they didn’t think to use it or doubted its’ ability to impact the situation.
 Perhaps they were afraid that it would only make matters worse.
 If you are thinking of carrying a PSD, are you prepared to learn how to use it and practice to become proficient with it?

 5. IS IT AS EFFECTIVE AS IT HAS BEEN HELD OUT TO BE?